The shadow of a Thurston geodesic to the curve graph: Examples of geodesics

 \end{theorem}

 \begin{proof}[Proof of \thmref{Not-Short}]

 Let $\phi$ be a pseudo-Anosov map in the mapping class group of $S_{1,1}$ and let $U_0 \in \calT(S_{1.1})$ be on the \Teich axis of $\phi$.
-Consider the Thurston geodesic connecting $U_0$ to $\phi^n(U_0)$.
+For any $n \in \ZZ$, the maximally stretched lamination $\mu$ from $U_0$ to $\phi^n(U_0)$ is irrational, hence the stretch path from $U_0$ to $\phi^n(U_0)$ is the unique Thurston geodesic connecting them.
+Let $U_t = \st(U_0,\mu,t)$ and let $U_s = \phi^n(U_0)$.
 The point $\phi^n(U_0)$ is also on the \Teich axis of $\phi$ and the \Teich geodesic segment connecting $U_0$ to $\phi^n(U_0)$ stays in a uniform thick part (independent of $n$) of \Teich space.
 From \cite{LRT12} we know that the Thurston geodesic connecting these two points also stays in this part and fellow travels the \Teich geodesic.
-Let $U_t$, $t \in [0,s]$, be this Thurston geodesic with $U_s = \phi^n(U_0)$ and let $\mu$ be the associated maximally stretched lamination.

 Let $W_t$ be the family of of surfaces in $\calT(S_{1.1},\ell_0)$ obtained from \propref{Fixed-Boundary} and let $V$ be any point in the thick part of $\calT(S_{1.1},\ell_0)$.
 Now define